 (The Shared Worlds students in high spirits, with Jeff on the left, and Tobias Buckell, center, flanked by TAs Stephyn and Zach.)

 Also assisting were several visiting writers, including Tobias Buckell, who flew in right after an appearance at Comic-Con in San Diego.
 Buckell focused on cliche and archetype, getting the students to see their worlds and their writing in a different light.
 I thought his teaching style was great, engaging the students through a combination of lecture, workshop, and video.

 Buckell used the hilarious Skeleton of Cadavra trailer as the jumping off point for a discussion of when to use cliches and when to subvert or think beyond them.
 As Buckell said, “You can put your heart and soul into something and readers go c’monreally?
 Because the writer has missed some portion of the cliches out there.”

 One of the first answers when he asked the students for examples of cliche came from Lyndsey Werner, who replied, “Anything Hollywood, especially romantic comedies.”
 Later, during a discussion of Nature as Villain, student Miranda Severance memorably said, “It’s always the scaly ones that are evil.
 Never the fluffy ones.”

-- Liz Bourke Sleeps With Monsters: Magic Roadtrips, Graceful Space Opera, and a Bleak Take on Star Wars 23 hours ago
+- Liz Bourke Sleeps With Monsters: Fun and Fast Reads 14 hours ago

-- Rereading the Vorkosigan Saga: Komarr, Chapters 3-5 2 hours ago on
+- Rereading the Vorkosigan Saga: A Civil Campaign, Chapters 7 and 8 4 hours ago on